anchen1011/ros-robot-inference/README.md

 # ros-robot-inference
 Robot behavior inference system based on ROS.

+Given the probalistic model of a robot (e.g. robot.py) and the observed position series (e.g. test.txt), infer the actual behavior of the robot.

 ## instruction